What is the Accounting Cycle?

-Worksheet: When the debits and credits on the trial balance don’t match, the bookkeeper must look for errors and adjustments and are tracked on a worksheet.
+Worksheet: When the debits and credits on the trial balance don’t match, the bookkeeper must look for errors and make corrective adjustments that are tracked on a worksheet.

-Adjusting Entries: At the end of the company’s accounting period, adjusting entries must be posted to account for accruals and deferrals.
+Adjusting Entries: At the end of the company’s accounting period, adjusting entries must be posted to accounts for accruals and deferrals.

 Closing: The revenue and expense accounts are closed and zeroed out for the next accounting cycle.
 This is because revenue and expense accounts are income statement accounts, which show performance for a specific period.
 Balance sheet accounts are not closed because they show the company’s financial position at a certain point in time.

-To fully understand the accounting cycle it’s important to have a solid understanding of the bais accounting principles.
-You’ll have to know about revenue recognition (when a company an record sales revenue), the matching principle (matching expenses to revenues), and the accrual principle.
+To fully understand the accounting cycle, it’s important to have a solid understanding of the basic accounting principles.
+You need to know about revenue recognition (when a company can record sales revenue), the matching principle (matching expenses to revenues), and the accrual principle.

-These fundamental concepts will enable you to construct an income statement, balance sheet, and cash flow statement, which is of the most important steps in the accounting cycle.
+The fundamental concepts above will enable you to construct an income statement, balance sheet, and cash flow statement, which are the most important steps in the accounting cycle.
 To learn more, check out CFI’s free Accounting Fundamentals Course.

 Thanks for checking out CFI’s guide and overview of the accounting cycle.
-CFI is the official global provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification, designed to transform anyone into a world-class financial analyst.
+CFI is the official global provider of the Financial Modeling and Valuation Analyst (FMVA)® certification, designed to transform anyone into a world-class financial analyst.
 To learn more, see the additional CFI resources below: